-- Do not run wiring close to hot or spinning objects. - Always use wire grommets when routing wire through the firewall or any other metal panels. - Make sure that the potential for pinched wiring is avoided by routing all wires away from moving objects, including brake, gas and clutch pedals, etc.
+Do not run wiring close to hot or spinning objects.

+Always use wire grommets when routing wire through the firewall or any other metal panels.

+Make sure that the potential for pinched wiring is avoided by routing all wires away from moving hinges and seats.
+This also includes brake, gas and clutch pedals, hood and trunk hinges, etc.